Segmentation vs. personalization: The difference in email marketing and why it matters

 Technology should be doing the hard work for you.
 Using next-gen tech allows you to flip the equation.
 Instead of spending 80% of your time building, QAing, and segmenting, and only 20% of your time on strategy, you can now spend 80% of our time on doing what marketers are supposed to do: strategizing, working on improving the customer experience, and coming up with creative ways to sell.

-In Summary, Personalization is not simply a strategy, it’s a way of life.
+Personalization is not simply a strategy: It’s a way of life.
 It’s a different way of doing business and requires an organizational shift on a fundamental level.
 Most think that personalization starts with technology, but technology is only a third of the equation.
 Personalization requires the right platform, people, and process.

 Picked For You